timofeysie/nextjs-markdown-blog/writings/async-logic-and-data-fetching-in-typescript.md

 ## Summary

 Using selectors can help to hide implementations in the state.
 Using them in Typescript is pretty easy.

+Using entity adapters powers up a Redux app with and can solve re-render issues and duplications in lists as well assiting in sorting the lists.
+They need a only a little bit more effort to use them with Typescript.

+The createEntityAdapter function provided by the Redux Tooklit automatically generates reducers and selectors to work with the data using ids in a lookup table to access the keys which is called normalizing data.

 Use the hashtag #ReduxEssentialsTypescript to reach and start a discussion.